 aster, bedstraw, colt's-foot

-Cell Project Space is working with Sean Roy Parker to lead ‘aster, bedstraw colt’s-foot’, an off-site workshop studying local wild flora and attitudes towards littering in public greenspace.
+In conjunction with 'Pulsion Potion', solo exhibition by Mimosa Echard, Cell Project Space has been working with Sean Roy Parker to lead ‘aster, bedstraw colt’s-foot’, an off-site workshop studying local wild flora and attitudes towards littering in public greenspace.

-Parker will be collaborating with members from Headway East London, a charity supporting people affected by brain injury.
-Participants will observe, identify and gather common wildflower specimens, whilst discussing access to the footways and litterpicking en-route.
-The workshop will conclude with bouquet-making and flatbed scans of their findings, inspired by Parker’s ongoing series ‘Roadside Montage Homescreens’.
+Collaborating with members from Headway East London, a charity supporting people affected by brain injury the group have been observing, identifying and gathering common wildflower specimens in Hackney Marshes, whilst discussing access to the footways and litterpicking en-route.
+The workshop will conclude with bouquet-making and flatbed scans of their findings at The Headway Centre, inspired by Parker’s ongoing series ‘Roadside Montage Homescreens’.
 The active citizenship encouraged in ‘aster, bedstraw, colt’s-foot’ offers a creative solution to navigating our often-neglected and overpopulated greenspaces.

 Co-ordinated by Rachael Davies.